lindig/xs-shipyard/README.md

 I suggest to mount a local directory into the container under `/mnt` although it is not strictly necessary.

-On the host:
+On the host, do:

     IMG=xenserver-build-env:lindig
     docker run -i -t -v $PWD:/mnt $IMG

-Inside the container
+Inside the container, do:

     sudo ./citrix trunk-ring3           # if you work at Citrix ./build xenopds